 1. Companies hire year-round, but January and February see extra action

 Companies hire all 12 months of the year.
-When they have an open position to close, they concentrate all their efforts in closing that position at the earliest regardless of the time of the year.
+When they have an open position to close, they concentrate all their efforts on closing that position at the earliest regardless of the time of the year.
 However, especially larger companies set their budgets and hiring targets when planning for the new year.
-Therefore, January and February tend to be particularly busy with new open positions. they work harder to close profiles before the year-end.
-It will be smart to keep checking company websites, job section on LinkedIn and remote job boards.
+Therefore, January and February tend to be particularly busy with new open positions.
+They work harder to close profiles before the year-end.
+It will be smart to keep checking company websites, job section on LinkedIn, and remote job boards.
 It also means you should be ready to apply to new positions as soon as January rolls around.

 2. Competition is limited, but HR departments still process applications

 With the general feeling of business slowing down over the holidays, job seekers often don’t apply during this time.
-You may be lucky though, since some companies use the slow period to catch up on a pile of applications to reach some end of year goals.
+You may be lucky though since some companies use the slow period to catch up on a pile of applications to reach some end of year goals.
 Applying now could lead to you standing out amongst fewer competitors and could also show your dedication to the company you’re applying to.

 3. More temporary jobs will become available that can lead to permanent positions

 New year, new budget – this isn’t only true for full-time hiring, but also for new projects across an organisation.
 With freelance, and project-based work constantly on the rise, this could be your opportunity to get your foot in the door.
 Usually projects aren’t listed on career sites, but on freelancer platforms like Toptal or Fiverr.

 If your New Year’s ambition is to break into a new career or work remotely for the first time, setting up a strong profile on those platforms can help you to gain experience.
 In addition, many companies like to hire from their pool of freelancers for permanent, full-time remote roles.